José Hiraís Acosta Beltrán: Early life and education

-José was born in Pezmatlán, Hidalgo, Mexico, on 22 September 1966.
+Acosta Beltrán was born in Pezmatlán, Hidalgo, Mexico, on 22 September 1966.
 He completed his ecclesiastical studies from the Regional Seminary of Our Lady of Guadalupe in Tula.
-He has also acquired a degree in philosophy from the Pontifical University of Mexico.
+He also acquired a degree in philosophy from the Pontifical University of Mexico.

 Priesthood

-José was ordained a deacon on 25 November 1992 by Bishop Juan de Dios Caballero Reyes and a priest on 11 June 1993.
+Acosta Beltrán was ordained a deacon on 25 November 1992 by Bishop Juan de Dios Caballero Reyes and a priest on 11 June 1993.
 He has served as parochial vicar, vice rector of the Minor Seminary, professor and formator of the Major Seminary and judge of the Ecclesiastical Court of Huejutla.

-Before being appointed as a bishop he has served as prefect of studies and spiritual director of the Major Seminary of Huejutla, defender of the diocesan bond and member of the College of Consultants of the Roman Catholic Diocese of Huejutla.
+Before being appointed as a bishop, he served as prefect of studies and spiritual director of the Major Seminary of Huejutla, defender of the diocesan bond and member of the College of Consultants of the Roman Catholic Diocese of Huejutla.

 Episcopate

-On 28 January 2016 Pope Francis appointed José Hiraís Acosta Beltrán as bishop of the Roman Catholic Diocese of Huejutla and consecration was done by Christophe Pierre on 14 March 2016.
+On 28 January 2016, Pope Francis appointed José Hiraís Acosta Beltrán as bishop of the Roman Catholic Diocese of Huejutla.
+Consecration was done by Christophe Pierre on 14 March 2016.